Skip to content

 Answer: Croquet.

 Only French competitors entered.
-A single English visitor traveled from Nice to Paris namely to watch.
-Croquet was dropped after the 1900 Games.
-The main report later noted that the sport “had hardly any pretensions to athleticism.”
+A single English visitor is recorded as having travelled from Nice to watch.
+Croquet was dropped after 1900, and the official report later noted that the sport “had hardly any pretensions to athleticism.”

 105. Was the marathon part of the ancient Games?
 (Medium)

-Answer: No. The marathon is a modern Games event from 1896.
+Answer: No. The marathon is a modern invention from 1896.

 The race was created for Athens 1896 to commemorate the legendary run of Pheidippides from Marathon to Athens in 490 BCE.
-The legend’s historical accuracy is disputed; the original “Marathon-to-Athens” run may never have happened.
-The modern marathon distance wasn’t set until 1921.
+The legend’s historical accuracy is disputed.
+The modern distance was not fixed until 1921.

 106. Why was the 1980 Moscow Olympics boycotted?
 (Medium)

 Answer: A US-led protest against the Soviet invasion of Afghanistan.
-65 countries did not attend.
+More than 60 invited countries did not attend.

-The 1984 LA Games were then counter-boycotted by the Soviet Union and 13 allies.
-Both boycotts thinned medal fields.
-Combined, the two boycott years are often called “the asterisk Games”, performances at both have lower comparative weight in sports history lists.
+The 1984 LA Games were then counter-boycotted by the Soviet Union and most of its allies.
+Both boycotts thinned medal fields, which is why results from those two Games carry an asterisk in a lot of sports histories.

-107. What is the only modern Olympics to be held in a single year that is not divisible by 4?
+107. Which Summer Olympics was held in a year not divisible by four?
 (Easy)

 Answer: Tokyo 2021.
 Officially still called “Tokyo 2020.”